 June is recognized as Alzheimer’s and Brain Awareness Month.
 The recognition is meant to increase awareness for Alzheimer’s Disease and the resources available to support those affected by the disease.
-Recent studies have shown connections between suffering a Traumatic Brain Injury and the development of Alzheimer’s disease later in life.
+Recent studies have shown connections between sustaining a traumatic brain injury (TBI) and the development of Alzheimer’s disease later in life.
 While these studies may be viewed with fear and alarm, we consider them a call to action.

 We’ve mentioned before how important Omega-3’s are for brain health.
 Omega 3’s contain what is known as docosahexaenoic acid (DHA).
 It’s believed that increasing the intake of DHA can help reduce the risk of developing Alzheimer’s disease.
 DHA helps minimize the development of beta-amyloid plaques and pieces.
 These beta-amyloids can block cell-to-cell signaling, which prevents memories and information from traveling throughout the brain, which leads to Alzheimer’s disease.
 Omega-3’s can be found in fatty fish such as salmon and tuna, as well as chia seeds.